 \section{Conclusion and comparison to past arguments}

 This work provides a new argument about the violation of exact global symmetries in quantum gravity, using replica wormholes.
 We argue that the existence of replica wormholes predicts a non-vanishing transition probability (or inner product) between different charged states.
-This is a non-perturbative violation of global symmetry charge conservation, and it holds even in a theory with no explicit breaking of the global symmetry up to arbitrarily high energy scales.
+This is a non-perturbative violation of the global symmetry charge conservation, and such a violation holds even in a theory with no explicit breaking of the global symmetry up to arbitrarily high energy scales.